cvmfs/doc-cvmfs/cpt-releasenotes.rst

 ===============================

 CernVM-FS 2.4 is a feature release that comes with performance improvements, new functionality, and bugfixes.
-We would like to thank Dave Dykstra (FNAL) and Brian Bockelman (U. Nebraska) for their contributions to this release!
+We would like to thank Brian Bockelman (U. Nebraska), Dave Dykstra (FNAL), and Tom Downes (U. Wisconsin) for their contributions to this release!

 There are several substantial improvements in this release, which are further described below.